Cosmic curl -- Features and convergence of the vorticity power spectrum in $N$-body simulations: Acknowledgements

 \section{Acknowledgements}

-We thank Román Scoccimarro and Mathias Garny for valuable comments on the manuscript.
+We thank Román Scoccimarro, Mathias Garny, Francesca Lepori, and Ruth Durrer for valuable comments on the manuscript.
 We acknowledge the use of computing resources from the Centre for Scientific Computing Aarhus (CSCAA).
 CS and SH were supported by grant ``FLOWS'' from the Danish Research Council (FNU).